 When a Playlist is stopped, click NEXT to prepare the next clip in the Playlist for playback.
 While the Playlist is running, NEXT will immediately begin playing the next cued clip in the Playlist.
 (The next clip may require several seconds to load and cue for a seamless transition.)
-If the next event in the Playlist is a HOLD, the NEXT command will move to the Hold event, and video will display black.
+If the next event in the Playlist is a HOLD, the NEXT command will move to the Hold event, and video will Go to Black between Clips, Show First Frame of Next Clip or Hold on Last Frame of Clip, depending on Hold Behavior selected.